webuimaker/wikiHugo/content/cloud+native+aws/index.md

 # Homepage
 title: "Cloud Native AWS"
 description: "
 Benefits of cloud are no more limited to shared infrastructure to host an application.
 Cloud-native, that leverages loosely-coupled components of cloud for application development is gaining grounds in the software industry due to its exponential scalability and increased robustness.
 Amazon Web Services (AWS) is a cloud computing platform that offers a mix of infrastructure as a service (IaaS), platform as a service (PaaS), and packaged software as a service (SaaS) services.
-This page gather resources about Cloud native on AWS and its advantages
+This page gather resources about Cloud native on AWS and its advantages"

-"
 titleDescription: "
 Benefits of cloud are no more limited to shared infrastructure to host an application.
 Cloud-native, that leverages loosely-coupled components of cloud for application development is gaining grounds in the software industry due to its exponential scalability and increased robustness.
 Amazon Web Services (AWS) is a cloud computing platform that offers a mix of infrastructure as a service (IaaS), platform as a service (PaaS), and packaged software as a service (SaaS) services.
 This page gather resources about Cloud native on AWS and its advantages
 "

 type: "widget_page"
-url: "/display/containers/cloud+native+aws/"
+url: "/display/containers/Cloud+Native+AWS/"

 rightSide: true
-# permalink: "/display/containers/kubernetes+and+microservices"
+# permalink: "/display/containers/Kubernetes+and+Microservices"
 # headless = true  # Homepage is headless, other widget pages are not.
 active: true
 breadcrumbs: